The starting signal for the LIFE project "Dynamic River System Lech, short "LIFE Lech", fell in autumn 2016.

-Large gravel banks and intact wild river sections characterize the Tyrolean Lech and the joint border section with Germany.
+Large gravel banks and intact wild river sections characterise the Tyrolean Lech and the joint border section with Germany.
 It is precisely this ecosystem that is one of the most threatened landscape types in Central Europe.

-The LIFE Lech project builds on the successfully implemented project "Wild River Landscape Tyrolean Lech" in that measures have already been taken to redynamize the river habitat in the middle and lower reaches of the Lech.
-This time, 11 river engineering measures will be implemented in the upper reaches of the Tyrolean Lech and in the border area on German territory.
+The project LIFE Lech builds on the successfully implemented project "Wild River Landscape Tyrolean Lech" in that measures have already been taken to redynamise the river habitat in the middle and lower reaches of the Lech.
+This time, 11 river engineering measures are being implemented in the upper reaches of the Tyrolean Lech and in the border area on German territory.
 These are the areas that are particularly suitable for the restoration of dynamically shaped gravel areas and pioneer sites.
-In this way, habitat can be created for highly specialized species adapted to the wild river, such as the German tamarisk (Myricaria germanica), the bullhead (Cottus gobio) or the little ringed plover(Charadrius dubius).
-The work will stop the deepening of the riverbed and stabilize or raise the groundwater level.
-This benefits the floodplains and their inhabitants, and flood protection is also improved.
+In this way, habitat can be created for highly specialised species adapted to the wild river, such as the German tamarisk (Myricaria germanica), the bullhead (Cottus gobio) or the Little Ringed Plover (Charadrius dubius), will be created.
+The work will stop the deepening of the riverbed and stabilise or raise the groundwater level.
+The floodplains and their inhabitants will benefit from this and flood protection will also be improved.

-Information about the project must not be neglected - a homepage about the project, printed materials, excursions, action days, a traveling exhibition, visitor support in the nature park house and a film round off the project.
+Information about the project must not be neglected - a homepage about the project, printed materials, excursions, action days, a travelling exhibition, visitor support in the nature park house and a film round off the project.